A letter from our president

 A letter from our vp membership

-My name is Jada Scrimgeour and I am the Vice President of Membership for the Gamma Phi chapter of Delta Gamma at Arizona State University.
-I am a senior from Minnesota studying Digital and Integrated Marketing at WP Carey.
+My name is Julie and I'm the Vice President of Membership for the Gamma Phi chapter of Delta Gamma at Arizona State University!
+I'm from Scottsdale, Arizona and am a senior majoring in business management and minoring in fashion.

 PANHELLENIc RECRUITMENT AT ARIZONA STATE